Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Not only that they both belong to the city car segment and utilize the same 5-door wagon body style, they are even powered by the same Volkswagen-developed petrol engine!
 There is not much there to point us towards one vehicle or the other.
 Or is it?

 SafetyThe fact that the Škoda got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
-That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the city car segment, which is generally not a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, when it comes to weight, a factor that most people underestimate, the Czech car offers a marginal difference of 4% more metal.
+Moving further on, let's take a closer look at some additional safety-related facts.
+Both vehicles belong to the city car segment, which is generally not a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the Czech car offers a marginal difference of 4% more metal.

 Performance & Fuel economySeat is a bit more agile, reaching 100km/h in 0.9 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 167 kilometers per hour, 3km/h less than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 6.6 liters of fuel per 100 kilometers (43 mpg), in combined cycle.